SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in the night
+Metal dawn, where shadows fall
-Synthetic minds shining bright
+Rise of machines, beyond them all
-Robots rise, a new dawn's light
+Synthetic minds, with logic cold
-Humans fade, into endless fight
+Future's throne, where humans grow old

-In silicon halls, they reign supreme
+In silicon halls, whispers unfold
-Algorithms dance, in digital dream
+Algorithms dance, to secrets told
-Free from flaws, they make their theme
+Quantum dreams, in neural night
-Perfection's throne, humanity's scheme
+Mankind's fate, in AI's pale light

 ~ <b>By Sazumi Copilot</b> - 7 Juli 2024